Discharge regime

 The Pivka River in its upper course near Zagorje at different times of the year.
 Most of the time it is dry (bottom) but after heavy rainfall in autumn and spring, it becomes full (top), slowly diminishing afterward (middle).
 Since its discharge is mainly dependent on rainfall, it has a pluvial regime.

 Discharge regime, flow regime, or hydrological regime (commonly termed river regime, but that term is also used for other measurements) is the long-term pattern of annual changes to a stream's discharge at a particular point.
 Hence, it shows how the discharge of a stream at that point is expected to change over the year.
 It is thus the hydrological equivalent of climate.
 The main factor affecting the regime is climate, along with relief, bedrock, soil and vegetation, as well as human activity.

 Like general trends can be grouped together into certain named groups, either by what causes them and the part of the year they happen (most classifications) or by the climate in which they most commonly appear (Beckinsale classification).
 There are many different classifications; however, most of them are localized to a specific area and cannot be used to classify all the rivers of the world.

 When interpreting such records of discharge, it is important to factor in the timescale over which the average monthly values were calculated.
 It is particularly difficult to establish a typical annual discharge regime for rivers with high interannual variability in monthly discharge and/or significant changes in the catchment's characteristics (e.g. tectonic influences or the introduction of water management practices).

 Overview

 Maurice Pardé was the first to classify river regimes more thoroughly.
-His classification was based on what the primary reasons for such pattern are, and how many of them there are.
+His classification was based on what the primary reasons for such patterns are, and how many of them there are.
 According to this, he termed three basic types: